trackle-iot/trackle-arduino-library/README.md

 ## Quickstart: ESP32 Prodino Ethernet

-* Get a DeviceID and a private key from Trackle Platform
+* Get a Device ID and a private key from Trackle Platform
 * Import this library to Arduino IDE.
 Guide [here](http://arduino.cc/en/guide/libraries)
 * In Arduino IDE, select File -> Examples -> Trackle -> ESP32 Prodino Ethernet
 * Update your arduino_secrets.h with these information: